BR-IDL/PaddleViT/image_classification/Cvt/README.md

 </details>

 ## Training
-To train the ResMLP Transformer model on ImageNet2012 with single GPUs, run the following script using command line:
+To train the CvT Transformer model on ImageNet2012 with single GPUs, run the following script using command line:
 ```shell
 sh run_train.sh
 ```